-On your Android payment terminal you can install and use Android apps.
-Here we give an overview of the requirements these apps must meet, and how you can test them.
+On your Android payment terminal, you can install and use Android apps.
+Here's an overview of the requirements these apps must meet, and how you can test them.

 Make sure your app meets the following specifications:

-The AndroidManifest.xml that is included in the APK must have a
+The app must run on a specific Android version, and the AndroidManifest.xml that is included in the APK must have a

-minSdkVersionfield specifying the minimum SDK version that your app needs.
-This allows us to verify that your app is supported on the terminal.
+minSdkVersionfield.
+This fields specifies the minimum SDK version that your app needs, and allows us to verify that your app is supported on the terminal.

 versionCodeof every release of your app in the Customer Area must be unique.